benc-uk/dmgo/readme.md

 # DMGO - A Gameboy emulator written in Go

-A Gameboy emulator written in Go, using [Ebitengine](https://ebitengine.org/) for rendering and display
+Another Gameboy emulator written in Go, using [Ebitengine](https://ebitengine.org/) for rendering and display

 ![screen](./roms/hello.png)

 ## Status

-- Rendering of the VRAM via the PPU, with tilemaps and OAM sprites
+- Basic rendering of the VRAM contents via the PPU, with tilemaps and OAM sprites.
 - Primitive and very incorrect CPU and PPU timing clocks
 - A rubbish builtin debugger
 - About 13% of the opcodes